jcreinhold/intensity-normalization/README.md

 tool as well as the co-registration tool, but all other normalization and processing tools work without it.
 To also install the antspy package either append `--antspy` to your call to `setup.py` or `create_env.sh`.
-The installation of antspy may not work, in which case you can either (if you are on linux) append `--1.4` to your list of input arguments to `setup.py` (which installs a previous version of the binaries of antspy or you can just build antspy from source.
+The installation of antspy may not work, in which case you can either (if you are on linux) append `--1.4` to your list of input arguments to `setup.py` (which installs a previous version of the binaries of antspy or you can just build antspy from source).

 The command line interface is standard across all normalization routines (i.e., you should be able to run all normalization routines with the same call as in the above example), however each has unique options.